Guide for undergraduate

 - Prepare the room if the team tells you to.

-- Formulate relevant questions before starting
+- Formulate relevant questions before del inicio.

-- During surgery: Your main role is observe, learn and help without getting in the way.
+observe, learn and help without getting in the way.

-- Can:
+-

 - Help clean the table.